bujvary/switchbot-ctrl/README.md

 # Switchbot Controller Util
 Util for controlling a switchbot switch, either over MQTT or via a HTTP API (https://www.switch-bot.com/)

+This fork has been modified to work with node v12 and use @abandonware/noble.

 # Installation
 Run `npm install -g https://github.com/bujvary/switchbot-ctrl`